Pacific Northwest Ballet Principal Elle Macy Was Once Fearful of Cross-Training

 Before Elle Macy became an apprentice with Pacific Northwest Ballet, she was apprehensive about cross-training.
 “I was warned that it might bulk you, or not to do certain activities because they could potentially injure you.”
 But a stress fracture in her foot changed her perspective.
 Unable to bear much weight, Macy reluctantly tried stationary biking at her physical therapist’s suggestion.
 “What I learned is that you’re not going to get injured from being on an elliptical for 20 minutes or by taking a Pilates class,” says Macy.
-Today, it’s not uncommon to find the soloist training on the elliptical, doing ankle stability exercises, using the Pilates reformer or taking a hot yoga class.
+Today, it’s not uncommon to find the principal training on the elliptical, doing ankle stability exercises, using the Pilates reformer or taking a hot yoga class.

 Macy’s ankle ligaments are loose because of past sprains.
 To strengthen the surrounding muscles and prevent injury, she does standing exercises on a BAPS board daily.
 Short for “biomechanical ankle platform system,” the round board has an uneven rocker bottom, and weights can be placed at different spots around the board to further challenge balance and proprioception.
 Checking in with her ankles also preps Macy for PNB’s varied rep. “We go from pointe shoes to socks to flat shoes to tennis shoes sometimes, so it’s nice to have that stability intact.”

 Macy arrives at the studio an hour before class starts.
 “Today, I saw our PT—my ankles were kind of jammed, so he helped me get them in the right place.”
 Her daily warm-up includes stability work on the BAPS board, clamshells for her glutes, core strengtheners and TheraBand exercises.
 If she has an afternoon break, she’ll hop on a reformer in PNB’s Pilates room to reset between rehearsals.
 “It’s a nice way to do some exercises without exerting too much energy,” she says.